hacksu/Flask-API/readme.md

 to return something else.
 Save the file and reload in the browser.
 The message in your browser should say whatever you put there.

+## Add another route.

+How do you think you'd add another route?

+It turns out to be about what you'd guess

+        @app.route("/bye/")
+        def bye():
+            return "Bye folks"

+Go to `http://localhost:5000/bye/` to see the message

+Note that there is a difference between

+@app.route("/bye/") and @app.route("/bye") the former will redirect people to the version with the trailing slash if they go to just /bye where as the later will just match for /bye.
+It doesn't matter which you use, but you should know there is a difference.